Religious Education

 IMPLEMENTATION

-Gwladys Street is adopting the scheme Opening Worlds, which is now in it’s third year as it implemented one year group at a time.
-The scheme ensures that it links to the geography/history topics covered, ensuring children are able to understand cultural and religious beliefs of the peoples’ that are studied.
+Gwladys Street has adopted the scheme Opening Worlds in Key Stage 2, which is now in its fourth year.
+This is organised so that RE links to the Geography and History topics covered, ensuring children are able to understand cultural and religious beliefs of the peoples’ that are studied.
 This approach ensures children understand religious stories and teachings of different religions.

 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 All religions and their communities are treated with respect and sensitivity and we value the links, which are, and can be made between home, school, and a faith community.
 We acknowledge that each religion studied can contribute to the education of all our pupils.
 We promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible for both staff and children.
 Religious festivals and stories are celebrated throughout the year during assemblies and visitors invited into school.